anwersaad0/EtchASketch/README.md

 # EtchASketch
-Runs an etch a sketch styled program on a webpage
+Runs an Etch-A-Sketch on a webpage, complete with a color picker, eraser, random color mode, size adjustment slider, and a reset canvas button.